stevehsudrawing/image2colorcode/README.md

 2. Run this script and follow the instructions to get a QFCTF text file (`result_qfctf_text.txt`).

 3. Paste the content of `result_qfctf_text.txt` to your Sticky Note and enjoy!

+> [!CAUTION]
+> If the image resolution stored in the color code file is too large (greater than 128\*64), the generated QFCTF text will be also too large to be used in Sticky Note.
+>
+> **Forcibly applying it may cause Rainmeter to crash along with Quanto Flx and *may even make it impossible to launch*!**

 # About Color Code